VaibhavRawat27/RoadGuard/README.md

 ## Acknowledgement

-I have used AI to build this project.
+I have used AI to build this project & purely created during CGC X Odoo Hackathon on 30th & 31st August 2025.